NessunKim/mediawiki-embed-spotify/README.md

 ```

 ## Usage
-You can copy the embed code in the Spotify app.
+Copy the embed code from the Spotify app.
 The code should be something like:

 ```html
 <iframe src="https://open.spotify.com/embed/album/6EmLwnyjJRVgNOmOUpVhzz" width="300" height="380" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>